 At the two extremes of life-in childhood and old age -warmth of covering is most essential.
-Children lose heat rapidly and are liable to chill, partly because the circulation being rapid more blood is carried in a given time to the superficial vessels, and more heat is thus lost from the surface, than in an adult; but mainly because in children the surface of the body is larger in propor-
+Children lose heat rapidly and are liable to chill, partly because the circulation being rapid more blood is carried in a given time to the superficial vessels, and more heat is thus lost from the surface, than in an adult; but mainly because in children the surface of the body is larger in proportion to its bulk or contents, than is the case in adults.
+Consequently, a larger surface proportionally being exposed, from which heat can be radiated, children must be more warmly clothed than grown-up people.
+A simple example will serve to illustrate the above fact.
+If two cubes are taken with sides of one square foot and two square feet respectively, it is evident that the smaller cube exposes a surface of six square feet, and has a bulk of one cubic foot; or surface is to bulk as 6 to 1.
+The larger cube exposes a surface of twelve square feet, and has a bulk of a little less than three cubic feet; or surface is to bulk as 12 to 3, or 4 to 1.

-Fig. 71.-Silk fibres × about 200.
+FIG. 73.-Silk Fibres × about 200.